MENU

 Agretti or Salsola

-Agretti (aka 'Salsola') has a beautiful 'candelabra' shape and crisp leaves.
-The whole plant is simply gathered in bunches when small , or the tips can be taken from bigger plants, then boiled and eaten as a green vegetable.
-Raw, it makes a really good addition to salads, slightly salty and crunchy.
+Agretti (aka Salsola) has a beautiful 'candelabra' shape and crisp leaves.
+The whole plant is simply gathered in bunches when small , or the tips can be taken from bigger plants.
+Raw, it makes a really good addition to salads, slightly salty and crunchy, it's also delicious sautéd in olive oil with garlic, or steamed & served as a side vegetable.

-Well known in Italy, but it's also popular in Japan where it is put in soups, stir-fries and spring rolls.
+Well known in Italy, but also popular in Japan where it is put in soups, stir-fries and spring rolls.
 An easy plant to grow, and a great addition to the vegetable garden.
-Delicious, it is rarely available commercially because good seed is so hard to find.

 Although the plants do get bigger later on, we think it is better to sow quite a lot and harvest young, so we give you quite a lot of seeds in the packet.